switer/Zect/README.md

 ```

 * **ref**
-This property is used to save ref to parent ViewModel, so that access it's instance with the specified name by "$refs".
+This option is used to save ref to parent ViewModel, so that access it's instance with the specified name by "$refs".

 ```html
 <div id="app">